SofiaCPP/IPL/website/content/slides/05_vm_intro/_index.md

 ---
 ### Instructions

-- CISC
+- CISC - Complex Instruction Set Computer
+    - one instruction can do a lot of operations
-- RISC
+- RISC - Reduced Instruction Set Computer
-- Register Memory / Register Register / Memory Memory
+- Register Memory - most operations can use both - registers and memory addresses
+- Register Register - most operations take place only between registers and there are dedicated instructions that allow loading and storing data in memory

 ---
 ### Instructions

 - x86 - CISC, Register Memory
+    - the CPU actually runs microcode that is RISC ...
 - ARM - RISC, Register Register

 ---